Bandai Namco Filmworks: History

-From its establishment in 1972 to 2022, the company served as the legal operating entity for the Sunrise studio, serving as a full production company, specializing in animation production and character licensing.
+From its establishment in 1972 until 2022, the company served as the legal operating entity for the Sunrise studio, acting as a full production company specializing in animation production and character licensing.

 On April 1, 2022, Bandai Namco Holdings adopted a new logo that had been initially revealed in October 2021.
-As a result, a major restructuring occurred, resulting in Sunrise subsuming the home video division of Bandai Namco Arts, which was dissolved that same day and rebranded to Bandai Namco Music Live with its music division, Sunrise Music being subsumed into Bandai Namco Arts' music operations, including Lantis in the process.
-Following this, the company has adopted the same logo as its parent, and adopted the name Bandai Namco Filmworks name.
-The Sunrise name has been kept as one of the major brands of the company as of August 2023 as an animation production division.
+As a result, a major restructuring occurred, with Sunrise Inc. subsuming the anime and home video division of Bandai Namco Arts, which was dissolved that same day and rebranded to Bandai Namco Music Live with its music division, Sunrise Music being subsumed into Bandai Namco Arts' music operations, including Lantis in the process.
+Following this, the company adopted the same logo as its parent, and took the name Bandai Namco Filmworks.
+As of August 2023, the Sunrise name has been kept as one of the major brands of the company as an animation production division.

 On March 1, 2024, Bandai Namco Filmworks announced the acquisition of anime studio Eight Bit, making it a wholly owned subsidiary.

-On May 14, 2024, the company established a business partnership with animation studio Tsumugi Akita Animation Lab to jointly create further works and IP.
+On May 14, 2024, the company established a business partnership with animation studio Tsumugi Akita Animation Lab to jointly create further works and intellectual property (IP).

 On June 3, 2024, the company entered into a business partnership with LandQ Studios to strengthen further 3DCG animation production capabilities.

-On February 4, 2025, Bandai Namco Holdings USA announced the establishment of Bandai Namco Filmworks America to handle the company's licensing and brand management activities internationally, which will take effect on April 1.
+On February 4, 2025, Bandai Namco Holdings USA announced the establishment of Bandai Namco Filmworks America to handle the company's licensing and brand management activities within the Americas, which will take effect on April 1.
 The announcement coincided with the start of the co-financing and co-production of the Gundam film with Legendary Pictures.

-On October 7, 2025, it was announced that the company would streamline its planning, production and copyright management businesses as well as management of the Gundam series, that are currently overlapped within BNFW and its subsidiary, Sotsu.
-As part of this, Sotsu would transfer its Gundam series-related businesses and its IP planning and production businesses to BNFW with the transfer being scheduled to be completed April 1, 2026.
+On October 7, 2025, it was announced that the company would streamline its planning, production, and copyright management businesses as well as management of the Gundam series, that are currently overlapped within BNF and its subsidiary, Sotsu.
+As part of this, Sotsu would transfer its Gundam series-related businesses and its IP planning and production businesses to BNFW with the transfer being completed by April 1, 2026.

+In November 2025, Bandai Namco Filmworks announced a new "human resource strategy" for 2025–2027 in which it would train creators at its in-house animation schools, like "Sunrise Drawing School" and the "Sunrise Art School", to help combat Japan's shortage of animators.

 Main divisions

 Sunrise

-Logo for the Sunrise brand, used since late 1996.
-It was also used as a corporate logo from 1996 to 2022.